If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Super Mario Bros.
 3

-That same tape also showcases a different color scheme for Super Mushrooms, being white with red spots, the same color scheme used in the original version.
-In the final game, you can only see this color scheme in the inventory.
+The Super Mushroom is white with red spots, the same color scheme used in the original version.
+The final game still uses this coloration, but only in the inventory.

 Super Mario Collection Japanese Store Promo Video